Donald Trump Echoes Mark Meadows In Early Morning FBI, DOJ Criticism

 — Eric Holder (@EricHolder) September 11, 2018

-Attacking the DOJ has been something that Trump has been doing with increasing regularity lately with Fox News reporting that the President is continuing his shots at Attorney General Jeff Sessions, who recused himself from the Russia investigation.
+Attacking the DOJ has been something that Trump has been doing with increasing regularity lately, with Fox News reporting that the President is continuing his shots at Attorney General Jeff Sessions — who recused himself almost immediately from the Russia probe led by Robert Mueller.

-Meadows has been joining Trump in his attacks on both organizations, especially the FBI as Fox News reports that the North Carolina representative claimed last month that he had information suggesting these leaks happened, something that he has stood by despite getting pushback from the FBI, it is clear Meadows will continue to push for an investigation, something the president will no doubt join him in doing.
+Meadows has been joining Trump in his attacks on both organizations, especially the FBI.
+Fox News reports that the North Carolina representative claimed last month that he had information suggesting these leaks happened, something that he has stood by despite opposition from the FBI.

+Now that his alleged leaks have indeed surfaced, it is likely that Meadows will continue to push for further investigation — a process President Trump will almost certainly be on board with.